Modern Question Answering Systems Explained

 In our implementation, the aggregation layer first looks at each passage’s no-answer prediction.
 If no-answer is the top prediction in every passage, the document level prediction will also be no-answer.
 Otherwise, the final prediction is made by choosing the highest scoring positive-answer span across all passages.
 Note that this is made possible by the fact that the logits are not put through a softmax function and thus values even from different passages are directly comparable.
 Our implementation differs somewhat from the original BERT SQuAD implementation where the top positive-answer is compared against the lowest no-answer score.
 We found our implementation more intuitive and tests showed that the performance was no worse than the original.

 Once the model has returned a token answer span, our system extracts from the original document the string prediction as well as the character index at which this string starts.
 The latter is important in any kind of printout or visualisation setting where you would want to disambiguate between multiple matching string spans and also define a context around the answer.
-You can have a look at our interactive demo to start playing around with a trained QA model.
-Or if you’d rather get your hands dirty training and evaluating a model, here is the FARM QA Colab tutorial.
+If you’d rather get your hands dirty training and evaluating a model, here is the FARM QA Colab tutorial.

 In this redesign of our QA code, we had both speed and SQuAD performance in mind.
 By incorporating multiprocessing deeply in our data processing pipeline, we were able to reduce the time it takes to prepare the SQuAD train and dev datasets from 20mins 50s using HuggingFace’s Transformers to just 42s on FARM (both on an AWS p3.8xlarge 32 core machine).
 It’s worth mentioning that these speed improvements have significant impact not just on training but also at inference time when your model is in production.
 Multiprocessing is only one way of speeding up computation and there will also be many more code optimizations to come in later FARM releases.